tvdboom/ATOM/docs_sources/api/models/lr.md

 * By default, the estimator adopts the default parameters provided by its package.
 See the [user guide](../../../user_guide/training/#parameter-customization) on how to customize them.
-* The `penalty` parameter is always set to "l2" when penalty = "none" and solver = "liblinear".
+* The `penalty` parameter is always set to "l2" when penalty="none" and solver="liblinear".
-* The `penalty` parameter is always set to "l2" when penalty = "l1" and solver != "liblinear" or "saga".
+* The `penalty` parameter is always set to "l2" when penalty="l1" and solver!="liblinear" or "saga".
-* The `penalty` parameter is always set to "l2" when penalty = "elasticnet" and solver != "saga".
+* The `penalty` parameter is always set to "l2" when penalty="elasticnet" and solver!="saga".
-* The `C` parameter is not used when penalty = "none".
+* The `C` parameter is not used when penalty="none".
-* The `l1_ratio` parameter is only used when penalty = "elasticnet".
+* The `l1_ratio` parameter is only used when penalty="elasticnet".
 * The `n_jobs` and `random_state` parameters are set equal to those of the trainer.